Be very meticulous sending these "work samples." Demonstrate the high quality of your work.

 If employed and using your employer's equipment or network to send your message, your employer may discover the message and your intentions to leave.
 The result is that you could have a very uncomfortable discussion with your boss about your job search, or you could lose your job.

 Send the message from the email address used for your application and/or resume to help the employer "connect the dots" between your message and the interview.
 (Hopefully, for your application/resume, you used a personal email address associated with an account you check often.)

 Using the same email address on your application/resume should also increase the probability that your message will get through the employer's spam filters.

-- Sending the message from a Gmail address or one associated with your home Internet provider, like Comcast or Charter, is fine.
-Many colleges and universities also offer alumni the ability to use an @[whatever].edu address, which is also acceptable, especially for new grads
+Sending the message from a Gmail address or one associated with your home Internet provider, like Comcast or Spectrum, is fine.
+Many colleges and universities also offer alumni the ability to use an @[whatever].edu address, which is also acceptable, especially for new grads.

-- If you are employed, DO NOT send this message from your work email address!
-You may think it is impressive, but it looks tacky and disloyal to other employers.
-As described above, using your work email system also increases the probability that your job search will be discovered which will not be good.
+If you are employed, DO NOT send this message from your work email address!
+You may think it is impressive, but it looks to other employers as tacky and disloyal.

-- Make the purpose of your message clear with a formal subject line like the examples below.
+Make the purpose of your message clear with a formal subject line like the examples below.
 DO use the whole phrase "thank you" in the Subject and the message.
 Do NOT use the informal term "thanks."
+For example:

 Replace the text above [in brackets] with the appropriate information for you.